ctrlaltf2/solaris/README.md

 <br>

+Solaris is a library to predict the position of the Sun at any time and location on Earth.
 Solaris is a **clean-room** Rust implementation of SolTrack ([arXiv:2209.01557v1](https://arxiv.org/abs/2209.01557)).
-SolTrack is a modern and optimized set of equations to predict the position of the Sun at any time and location on Earth.
-The equations are simple enough to run efficently on embedded systems, including but not limited to microcontrollers or PLCs.
+The equations are simple enough to run efficently on embedded systems.
 Equations were verified to have high accuracy between **2017** and **2116**.
-This library is a clean-room implementation of the equations presented in the paper; clean-room implementation is done in order to license this as MIT without any relicensing shenanigans.
+This library is a clean-room implementation based solely on the equations presented in the arXiv preprint.

 # Validation
 ## Accuracy